Socio-Demographic details:

 In case of children, do ask and check for BCG vaccination scar.

-In adults, ask about Covid-19 vaccination - Name of vaccine received, Number of doses received and date of last dose taken.
+In adults, ask about Covid-19 vaccination or any other vaccine taken - Name of vaccine received, Number of doses received and date of last dose taken.

 Socioeconomic History:

-No of person/s living in family and age and sex of family members and their relationship.
+No. of persons living in family and age wise distribution of family.

 Make a special note of children below 6 years of age, adult family members with diabetes or HIV.

-Calculate socio-economic class using BG Prasad Classification or Modified Kuppuswamy Classification.
+State the socio-economic class using either B.G.
+Prasad or Modified Kuppuswamy classification.

 Environmental history:

-Lives in Urban slum / Urban Non slum/ Rural
+Lives in Urban slum / Urban Non slum/ Rural; Proximity to Industries

 Housing: Type of house i.e. kaccha / pukka /semi pukka, area of house, etc.